 - Interest income.
 However, interest income arising in the ordinary course of business, including interest closely connected with the carrying on of the business, is not exempted but included in the calculation of profit - Dividend income.
-This type of income is, however, subject to the special defence contribution (see under 'Special defence contribution' below). - Gains from the disposal of securities - Profits from a permanent establishment situated outside Cyprus, under certain conditions (see under 'Scope and extent' above).
+This type of income is, however, subject to the special defence contribution (see under 'Special defence contribution' below).
+As from 1 January 2016, the income tax exemption does not apply to the extent that dividends are deductible from the taxable income of the dividend-paying company. - Gains from the disposal of securities including the redemption of units or other ownership interests in an open-ended or closed-ended collective investment scheme. - Profits from a permanent establishment situated outside Cyprus, under certain conditions (see under 'Scope and extent' above). - Foreign exchange gains with the exception of foreign exchange gains arising from trading in foreign currencies and related derivatives. - · Gains arising from a loan restructuring.